semaphoreci/book-monorepo-cicd/chapters/05-continuous-delivery.md

 Thanks to parametrization, our staging pipeline is universal.
 We can reuse it to stage the Billing and UI services.

 Create a new promotion below to "Stage users".
 The criteria for releasing may be different for each service.
 Let's say that we want to deploy Billing only on Git-tagged releases.
-Hence, the *When* should read:
+Hence, the *When?* field should read:

 ``` text
 change_in('/service/billing') AND result = 'passed' and tag=~ '.*'